The Slow Food Russian River Leadership Team for 2017

 Peg Champion is the principal of Champion Organic Communications, a marketing and communications firm focused on sustainable businesses.
 A three-time delegate to Terra Madre, Peg has served on the Slow Food CA Policy Committee and the SFRR Media Team.
 She and her husband, Brad Whitworth, are developing a small, integrated farm on their Windsor property.

 Born and raised in Petaluma of Swiss Italian and Irish heritage, Sue Deevy has 40 years of experience in the natural food business, with a special interest in herbs and supplements.
 On the leadership team she has emphasized the Gravenstein apple project and the Community Apple Press.

 Paula Downing (Secretary)

 For 25 years, Paula Downing served as the manager of the Sebastopol Farmers Market.
 She joined SFRR in 2006 after a trip to Terra Madre.
 A stalwart believer in the Slow Food mission, she has participated in the Apple Core, the Community Apple Press and the Steele Lane School Garden.

 Pamela Letourneau (Provisional Leader)

 Pamela Letourneau first became involved with the good and fair food movement in the early 1970s in Berkeley.
 In the 1980s and 1990s, she and her husband owned and operated an organic garden and supplied produce and eggs to local restaurants and grocery stores.
-She has worked on the Apple Press and at the Gravenstein Apple Fair.
+She has worked on the Community Apple Press and at the Gravenstein Apple Fair.

 A realtor with Vanguard Properties, Sandy Mays was an adult mentor chef for the Ceres project, where she helped teach teenagers how to cook good, nutritious food for people with life-threatening illnesses.
 A passionate traveler and an avid gardener, she and her husband Jeff own a five-acre Gravenstein apple orchard.